acrose99/HistoryOfComputingDocs/source/JSONEvent.rst

 Fields
 ----------
 * ID: This currently does nothing and may be removed, might be useful if we ever start hosting events in a noSQL database.
+* Type: What type of event is this?
+Is it about Apple, then put "Apple".
+Is it about IBM?
+Then put "IBM".
+This deterimines the styling for the event.
+More documentation to come for this.
 * A one sentence description of the event.
 Used for the event in the initial timeline.
 * Body: The actual text describing the event.
 This can be as long as you want it, just make sure it's within the quoted strings on the line.
 * Date: When the event happened, either a string or a number, since problems exist with the DATE Javascript notation.